ThomasWaldmann/vcc/README.md

 =================================

 Idea: simulate a chaos event (or also other, similar events) in cyberspace, as far as possible.

 Won't be the complete experience, but we could try how far we'll get.

 Experiences we get at such an event and how they could map
 ----------------------------------------------------------

-there is some rough topic (can be quite wide scope, as seen at CCC congress or a narrower scope, think of a Python Conference)
+there is some rough topic
+- can be quite wide scope, as seen at CCC congress
+- can be narrower scope, think of a Python Conference
-- planning / announcement
+- matter of planning / announcement (see "news room")

 all participants publically meet at some big space at the same time.
 - no space problem in the digital domain :)
 - same time is a matter of planning / announcement.
-- participants need to recognizably "be there". name / nick / photo? people obviously can't meet you if you're completely anonymous.
+- participants need to recognizably "be there". name / nick / photo?

+  people obviously can't meet you if you're completely anonymous.

 there is a map so you know where you can go.